 Hello music makers and welcome to this 7h episode of music theory in 5 minutes.

-So far weve talked a lot about intervals scales and how to create chords, so today it is time to put that all together and talk about how to use these chords to build good chord progressions.
+So far we have talked a lot about intervals scales and how to create chords, so today it is time to put that all together and talk about how to use these chords to build a chord progression.

-To build a music, we'll build a chain of chords, that we'll play in a certain order, with a certain rhythm.
-These is chains of chords are called chord progressions, and there are certain rules, or tendencies rather, that you can follow to build them.
+To build a music, we'll build a chain of chords that we'll play in a certain order, with a certain rhythm, and this is this chain of chords that we call our chord progression; And there are certain rules, or tendencies rather, that you can follow to build them.

 It is part of the fun to try to break certain rules while making music.
-But following them is just a higher rate of success, so I guess it's better to know the rules before trying to break them?
-It's better to understand what you're doing to do it better?
-True in anything.
-Life lesson.
-Music is full of life lesson.
+But following them is just a higher rate of success, so I guess it's better to know the rules before trying to break them.
+It's better to understand what you're doing to do it better.

-Anyway so each chord of the scale has a number that we call degrees, related to the number of the note in the scale.
+Anyway so each chord of the scale has a number that we call degree, related to the number of the note in the scale.